cython/cython/docs/src/userguide/freethreading.rst

 *************
-Freethreading
+Free threading
 *************

-The Freethreading (sometimes known as "nogil") build of Python is an experimental mode available from Python 3.13 onwards.
-It aims to remove the "Global Interpreter Lock" and allow multiple Python threads to run truly concurrently.
+The free-threaded (sometimes known as "nogil") build of Python is an experimental mode available from Python 3.13 onwards.
+It aims to disable the "Global Interpreter Lock" and allow multiple Python threads to run truly concurrently.

 Cython 3.1 and upwards has some basic support for this build of Python.